AlejandroG5/os-labs/Lab1.7/SJF/README.md

 -Open the command line

--Go to the folder where is located "simple-process<NUMBER OF PROCESS>.c" you downloaded.
+-Go to the folder where is located "simple-process1.c" you downloaded.

 	command: cd /..../LOCATION

 -Compile program using gcc

-	command: gcc simple-process<NUMBER OF PROCESS>.c -o simple-process<NUMBER OF PROCESS>.o
+	command: gcc simple-process1.c -o simple-process1.o

 -Run the program

-	command: ./simple-process<NUMBER OF PROCESS>.o
+	command: ./simple-process1.o